-S Corporations do not pay regular Illinois income tax.
+S corporations are subject to the Personal Property Tax Replacement Income Tax (replacement tax), but do not pay regular Illinois income tax.
 The regular income tax is paid at the shareholder's level.
 Generally, income from an S corporation is passed on to the shareholders.
 The shareholders must include this income in their federal adjusted gross income (for individuals) or taxable income (for other taxpayers).
 This is the starting point for Illinois income tax purposes and where regular income tax is paid.

 The starting point for the Illinois Small Business Corporation Replacement Tax Return is federal taxable income, which is income minus deductions.
 Next, the federal taxable income is changed by adding back certain items (e.g., state, municipal, and other interest income excluded from federal taxable income) and subtracting others (e.g., interest income from U.S. Treasury obligations).
 The result is base income.

 You must file Form IL-1120-ST, Small Business Corporation Replacement Tax Return, if you are a small business corporation, as defined in Internal Revenue Code (IRC), Section 1361(a), that

 In general, Form IL-1120-ST is due on or before the 15th day of the 3rd month following the close of the tax year.